Introduction to transgenderism, transsexualism, & gender identity

 In adolescents and adults, the disturbance is manifested by symptoms such as preoccupation with getting rid of primary and secondary sex characteristics (e.g., request for hormones, surgery, or other procedures to physically alter sexual characteristics to simulate the other sex) or belief that he or she was born the wrong sex.

 C. The disturbance is not concurrent with a physical intersex condition.

 D. The disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 1

-The APA's proposed list of symptoms for Gender Incongruence (in Adolescents or Adults) that were incorporated into DISM-V is:
+The APA's list of symptoms for Gender Incongruence (in Adolescents or Adults) that were incorporated into DISM-V is:

 A. A marked incongruence between one’s experienced/expressed gender and assigned gender, of at least 6 months duration, as manifested by 2* or more of the following indicators:

 1. a marked incongruence between one’s experienced/expressed gender and primary and/or secondary sex characteristics (or, in young adolescents, the anticipated secondary sex characteristics)

 2. a strong desire to be rid of one’s primary and/or secondary sex characteristicsbecause of a marked incongruence with one’s experienced/expressed gender (or, in young adolescents, a desire to prevent the development of the anticipated secondary sex characteristics)